Why Clean Food is Self-Care

 For anyone who doesn’t love to cook, preparing food from scratch can feel like a lot of pressure, but when you look at every meal like an act of love, it starts to feel more natural, because that care is already there.
 You don’t have to be the most organized, most seasoned, or most creative person to eat clean—you just need a few good recipes and good intentions.
 Remember: clean eating is a habit, and habits don’t form overnight, so do what you can, with what you have, where you are.

-Here are five tips for making it stick:
+Here are five tips for making clean food as self-care stick as a healthy habit:

 1. Make it an outing.
 Bring the kids, talk to and ask for help from the people who grow your food or run your favorite grocery spots; having an extra set of hands can save time on busy days.